gnolang/blog/posts/2024-12-02_why-gno/README.md

 The technical innovation brought by Gno makes solving the above problems possible.

 - We're at the Assembly age of web3.
 	- Developing software is costly:
 		- It's expensive to build basic things, both in terms of expertise in development, but also auditing and finding people that truly understand and can take advantage of the technology.
-			- Many ecosystems employ domain-specific languages or restrictions on top of others (ie. WASM), which still require specific training.
+		- Many ecosystems employ domain-specific languages or restrictions on top of others (ie. WASM), which still requires specific training.
 	- The development which is possible is very basic, similar to "interconnected spreadsheets".
 	- Monolithic blockchains create limitations which de-facto limit the growth of the chain, only allowing for the entire system a very limited amount of computation in each block.
 - What Solidity misses: